Help Care For Children

 After volunteering, you will still have plenty of time to relax at the volunteer house or explore Nairobi.

 During your time in Nairobi you will have an authentic Kenyan experience whilst staying within one of two of our volunteer houses in the suburb of Buru Buru.
 Learn more about the culture and lifestyle in Nairobi, whilst living within a safe, gated community with the local team.

 Both of our volunteer houses are located within walking distance of each other, along with the main office, bus routes, shops and ATMs all being close by.
 You can spend your evenings exploring the vast and diverse capital, with the main city centre just a 25 minute ride away.

 Other things to consider

-Resources and donations - Resources can be very limited on our programmes in South Africa and we would really appreciate any additional support that can be provided.
-It would be amazing if you could bring any materials associated with your project including pens, paper, colouring books, clothes and anything else you think will aid your time on the programme.
+Resources and donations - Resources can be very limited on our programmes in Kenya and we would really appreciate any additional support that can be provided.
+It would be amazing if you could bring any materials associated with your project, including pens, paper, colouring books and anything else you think will aid your time on the programme.